RaghavPeri/ai-mvp-portfolio/README.md

 This repository is part of my hands-on AI Product Management portfolio.
 Each MVP was created to:

-- ✅ Demonstrate real-world AI applications
+- ✅ Demonstrate real-world AI applications — from personalization and fairness to orchestration and campaign automation
 - 🎯 Simulate product thinking, experimentation, and outcome-first execution
-- 💡 Teach others how to build AI prototypes using free tools like Colab, Sheets, OpenAI
+- 💡 Teach others how to build AI prototypes using free tools like Colab, Sheets, Streamlit, and OpenAI — with a strong focus on stakeholder impact and MVP velocity

 ---